 Introduction – Origins of the Achaemenid Persians

-When the Assyrians were carving out the world’s first true ‘super empire’ from the period of 10th century to 7th century BC, a wave of pastoral tribes from north of the Caspian Sea was busy settling in the eastern side of Zagros Mountains, in an expansive plateau that stretched all the way to western India.
+When the Assyrians were carving out the world’s first true ‘super empire’ from the period of 10th century to 7th century BC, a wave of pastoral tribes from north of the Caspian Sea was busy settling in the eastern side of the Zagros Mountains, in an expansive plateau that stretched all the way to western India.
 These were the semi-nomadic Indo-Iranian people who flocked to settled lands and even started out their own religious institutions with the ‘universal’ principles.

 One such principle pertains to the prophet Zoroaster and his nigh monotheistic approach to religion – with the ‘head god’ attribution given to the supreme being of Ahura Mazda.
 Such evolving yet unrestricted religious maxims clearly contrasted with the Babylonian system where each city seemingly had an exclusive patron god with his/her own set of ‘godly’ powers.

-Guided by these newer religious conventions (that seemed to favor order, truth and the law or logic) and semi-nomadic cultural background, the tribes of Iran (still relatively independent from each other) did identify themselves as a separate super-entity who were different from the Babylonians settled in the resource-rich regions of Mesopotamia.
-And in the south of this land of Iran emerged a confederation of around 10 or 15 tribes, who collectively named their realm as Persia.
+Guided by these newer religious conventions (that seemed to favor order, truth, and the law or logic) and semi-nomadic cultural background, the tribes of Iran (still relatively independent from each other) did identify themselves as a separate super-entity who were different from the Babylonians settled in the resource-rich regions of Mesopotamia.
+And in the south of this land of Iran emerged a confederation of around 10 or 15 tribes, who collectively named their realm Persia.